 The HFM bit is used to determine whether the device is in High Frequency Mode.
 When HFM bit sets to 1, it means the device is in High Frequency Mode, when HFM bit sets 0 (default), it means the device is not in High Frequency Mode.
-After the HFM is set, the device will maintain a slightly higher standby current (ICC8) than standard SPI operation.
+This Mode allows pre-charge of internal charge pump, so the voltages required for accessing the flash memory array are readily available for read.
+After the HFM is executed, the device will maintain a slightly higher standby current (ICC8) than standard SPI operation.

-6.3.
-Write Protection
+6.3 Write Protection

 Applications that use non-volatile memory must take into consideration the possibility of noise and other adverse system conditions that may compromise data integrity.
-To address this concern the ZB25VQ16A provides the following data protection mechanisms:
+To address this concern the ZB25VQ80A provides the following data protection mechanisms: